Sheetal Menon

 Sheetal Menon is an Indian model and former actress, who works predominantly in Hindi films and television.

 Career

 During her final year in college, she joined Anupam Kher's course, Actor Prepares.
 Her first acting role came in Nari Hira's Bhram – An Illusion directed by Pawan Kaul.
 Her films include Shaitan (2011), directed by Bejoy Nambiar, Julayi (Telugu) (2012) and David (2013).

 She acted in an ad with Shah Rukh Khan in 2025.

 Personal life

-Her origin is Kerala and Mangalore.
+Her origin is Kerala and Mangaluru.
 She married Bejoy Nambiar in 2015.